 If you ask 10 people around you what they want in their life.
-The answer will vary from Security, Financial freedom, New house, a Better job, Freedom, etc. These broad terms answers will have no definite plan to achieve what they want but many of us wouldn’t know how to do it.
+The answer will vary from Security, Financial freedom, a New house, a Better job, Freedom, etc. These broad terms answers will have no definite plan to achieve what they want but many of us wouldn’t know how to do it.
 If you have the same wish and dream but don’t know how to do it, then this book is definitely for you.

-The contents of this book are very easy to understand and breakdown the philosophy of self-help and success in 13 easy chapters.
+The contents of this book are very easy to understand and break down the philosophy of self-help and success in 13 easy chapters.
 Many of the modern age Self Help Guru and Speaker have the contents applied in their own work and made millions in the process.

 Therefore, if you are looking to learn about the science of success and accumulating riches or wealth, look no further and learn and apply principles in your life.

 If you want to be Millionaire, then it’s much better to learn from a millionaire.
 You can apply the same concept to anything in your life.
-If you want to happy, positive, and successful, learn from somebody who has achieved that same level of success in his life already.
+If you want to be happy, positive, and successful, learn from somebody who has achieved that same level of success in his life already.
 You will be able to learn and copy the idea in your own life.

 7. See you at the top

 If you are in college and it was your first year.
 This book can be a masterpiece for you.
-This is really amazing and helps you to know that what should you have to do in your life.
+This is really amazing and helps you to know what should you have to do in your life.

 8. Thinking Fast and Slow

-Behavioral Economics students will especially find in the book a comprehensive handheld an introduction to the nuances of the subject.
+Behavioral Economics students will especially find in the book a comprehensive handheld introduction to the nuances of the subject.
 But even beyond the disciplines of psychology and economics, I strongly recommend this book to the layperson too.

 If you find the beginning a bit too technical, I urge you to stay put.
 The overall experience by the end will be most enriching and rewarding.

-This is one of the rare books which when I read it will make me stop and ponder for a while, is the idea expressed by the author sounds logical to me or not?
-By then, I already knew the human mind/mental framework comprises of System 1 and 2.
+This is one of the rare books which when I read will make me stop and ponder for a while, is the idea expressed by the author sounds logical to me or not?
+By then, I already knew the human mind/mental framework comprises Systems 1 and 2.
 We thought we are rational but all the time we are confounded with bias, anchor, and WYSIATI (What you see is all there is).

 9. The Alchemist